Lumion-Render-Collective/.github/README.md

 - `exports/` — render and export preset files for fast delivery
 - `guides/` — quick-start tips, compatibility notes, and FAQ
 - `assets/` — banners and example renders
-> ⚠️ This repository does **not** include or distribute Lumion installers, license files, or unauthorized third-party binaries.
-Always obtain Lumion from official vendors.

 ---

 ## 🧩 Screenshot example